SpeedyWeather/TravellingSailorProblem.jl/docs/src/instructions.md

 4. and [Visualising trajectories](@ref) so see where things have been blown!

-With the information from 3&4 you can then change the number of children/particles, and their departure locations or vertical layer to fly on.
+With the information from 3&4 you can then change the number of children/particles, and their departure locations (see [Initial conditions](@ref)) or vertical layer to fly on.
 Then you can repeat and find better parameters (departure locations, number of children, layer to fly on) to this problem.

 ## Tapping in the dark?